 I think where we made a real difference is that from each village we leased from, we employed from that village and added to our team.

 The houses we lease from the landowners – normally with a few years lease amount advanced – enable them to build a second, more modern home for themselves.
-We buy local produce from them and develop greenhouses and kitchen gardens which they then use for six months of the year, the rest of the time the produce is consumed by our guests and staff.
+We buy local produce from them and develop green houses and kitchen gardens which they then use for six months of the year, the rest of the time the produce is consumed by our guests and staff.
 The other thing we are initiating this summer involves the schools helping in keeping our areas clean.
-We are setting up small incentives for the school children, not financial incentives but giving them a really great day out at one of our village halls and having a feast with their parents.
+We are setting up small incentives for the school children, not financial incentives but giving them a really great days outing at one of our village halls and having a feast with their parents.

 We operate in a very intimate way, the locals interact with our clients and it is not in an intrusive manner, it’s done quite naturally.
 In Sikkim we are starting these farewell dinners, a Sikkimese feast where we invite the villagers to come and spend the evening with our guests who love that simple interaction.